Breakthrough-Energy/REISE.jl/docs/usage.rst

 Optional arguments include:

-- ``num_segments``: the number of piecewise linear segments to use when linearizing polynomial cost curves (default is 1).
 - ``outputfolder``: a directory in which to store results files.
 The default is a subdirectory "output" within the input directory (created if it does not already exist).